frankshearar/Home/Package-Signatures-Technical-Details.md

 * signed for write operations.
 (An older writer can still remove an existing signature.)

 ## Signing a package
-The following are sample steps for author signing a package.
+The following is a recommended outline for author signing a package.
 Unless otherwise indicated, package writers SHOULD err on the side of caution and treat unexpected failures as fatal.
 1. [Determine if the package is signed](#DeterminationIfPackageIsSigned).
     1. If the package is signed and the sign operation should not overwrite an existing signature, fail the sign operation with a message indicating that the package is already signed.
     1. If the package is signed and the sign operation should overwrite an existing signature, remove the existing signature and continue with step 2.
     1. If the package is not signed, continue with step 2.
-1. Verify that the signing certificate satisifies [minimum requirements](#CertificateMinimumRequirements).
+1. Verify that the signing certificate satisfies [minimum requirements](#CertificateMinimumRequirements).
 1. Verify that the hash, signature, and timestamp hash algorithms are [supported](#SupportedAlgorithms).
 1. Generate a package signature file.
     1. Create an author signature.
     1. Obtain a timestamp for the author signature.
+        1. Verify that the timestamp signing certificate satisfies [minimum requirements](#CertificateMinimumRequirements).
-    1. Verify that the timestamp signature algorithm is [supported](#SupportedAlgorithms).
+        1. Verify that the timestamp signature and hash algorithms are [supported](#SupportedAlgorithms).
-    1. Extend the author signature to CAdES-T.
+    1. Extend the author signature to CAdES-T [[RFC 5126](https://tools.ietf.org/html/rfc5126#section-4.4.1)].
     1. Encode the author signature CMS `SignedData`.
     1. Write the encoded author signature to file.
-1. Add the package signature file as an uncompressed entry to the package to be signed.
+1. Add the package signature file as an uncompressed (stored) file to the package being signed.

 ## Unsigning a package
-If the package contains a package signature file entry, remove it.
+If the package contains a package signature file, remove it.
 The package is no longer signed.

 ## Validating a signed package
 The following are sample steps for verifying a signed package.
-Unless otherwise indicated, package readers SHOULD err on the side of caution and treat unexpected validation failures as fatal and block restoration of the package.
-Example failures include:
+Unless otherwise indicated, package readers SHOULD err on the side of caution and treat unexpected validation failures as fatal and block restoration of the package as a signed package.
+A client policy MAY permit continued restoration of such a package as an unsigned package; however, client policies are outside the scope of this specification.
+Examples of such failures include:
 * failure to decode the package signature file contents as a signed CMS fails
 * failure to read expected ZIP structures
 * failure parse a properties document